 - ✓ Click on "Settings".

 - ✓ At the bottom, click on "Advanced".

 - ✓ Under "Privacy and security," click on "Content settings".

 - ✓ Turn "Allow sites to save and read cookie data" on or off.

 - ✓ Click on "Settings" > "Safari" > "Privacy" > "Cookies and website data"

 - ✓ Then select "always block cookies".

-To change your cookie preferences,.
+To change your cookie preferences, click the following link: